 - Fall semester balance can be used during the January intersession.

-- First-year residential students who fail to sign up for a plan will automatically be assigned to the $1,200 meal plan.
+- Residential students who fail to sign up for a plan will automatically be assigned to the $1,400 meal plan.

 - Meal plans are nonrefundable.

 - Fall semester unused balance can be carried over to the spring semester, provided you purchase the same plan as the fall semester or one of a higher value for the spring.